aimms/how-to/Articles/301/301-Image-Recognition.rst

 ^^^^^^^^^^^^^^^^^^^^

 We want to specify the **headers** of the request.
-More specificly, we want to specify a header called ``Accept-Language``.
-The HTTP client library already have methods to set headers, but this is not a native header of the HTTP client library, so we need to add it to the list of headers.
+More specifically, we want to specify a header called ``Accept-Language``.
+We need to add it to the list of headers, as is not a native header of the HTTP Client Library.

 .. code-block:: aimms
     :linenos: